fpischedda/francesco.pischedda.info/posts/the-joy-of-contributing-to-open-sourcefree-software.rst

 And finally people!
-I think that is the most amazing part of the work; you'll get to know persons that will teach you something (or maybe the opposite), you will have to communicate effectively to make your point or just understand what problem you are going to fix increasing your communication skills.
+I think that is the most amazing part of the work; you'll get to know persons that will teach you something (or maybe the opposite), you will have to communicate effectively to make your point or just to understand what problem you are going to fix, increasing your communication skills; oh and don't we forget the joy of talking to nice people :)

 Conclusions
 ___________